 Trump savoring scrambled Dem race, Bloomberg's debate debut

-LAS VEGAS (AP) — President Donald Trump would like to freeze the moment.
-He had relished watching a fractious Democratic debate.
-He had soaked in affirmation at a rally.
-And he was spending the night at one of his hotels, on the Las Vegas Strip.
+COLORADO SPRINGS, Colo.
+(AP) — Relishing in Democrats' jumbled primary in the wake of a fractious debate, President Donald Trump offered stinging criticism of his rivals as he sought to take advantage of the moment.

-Trump, making a rare four-day swing through the West, was exuding reelection confidence Thursday after the prior night's prize fight of a debate in Las Vegas.
+Making a rare four-day swing through the West, Trump was exuding reelection confidence Thursday at a campaign rally in Colorado, after taking in the prior night's prize fight of a debate in Las Vegas.
 He reveled in the intra-party squabbling and the weak debut debate performance turned in by former New York City Mayor Mike Bloomberg, according to aides and allies.

+“I don’t know if anyone watched last night’s debate,” Trump told an arena of raucous supporters.
+“It got very big ratings, and you know what, Mini Mike didn’t do well last night.
+I was going to send him a note, saying it’s not easy doing what I do is it?"

+He offered other biting assessments of the Democratic contenders, contrasting them to his own performance in debates four years ago.

 When Trump woke up Thursday morning in his gilded Las Vegas hotel, his base during the four-state western trip, he tuned in to the post-debate coverage and displayed his glee.